harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/security.rst

 ActiveBlockCount
 ................

-A counter variable that increments every block where the parachain status is ``RUNNING:0``.
+A counter variable that increments every block where the shard status is ``RUNNING:0``.
 This variable is used to keep track of durations, such as issue/redeem/replace expiry.
-This is used instead of the block number because if the parachain status is not ``RUNNING:0``, no payment proofs can be submitted, so it would not be fair towards users and vaults to continue counting down the (expiry) periods.
+This is used instead of the block number because if the shard status is not ``RUNNING:0``, no payment proofs can be submitted, so it would not be fair towards users and vaults to continue counting down the (expiry) periods.

 Functions